near/community/meetings/node-interfaces-wg.md

 # Node Interfaces Work Group Agenda and Notes
 This thread contains agenda and/or summary of the regular RPC sync meeting.
 Please propose agenda items through the PRs and Issues.

+# 29.10.2020 (nearcore)

+## Current focus

+* Indexer for Explorer: Bohdan K: Indexer for Explorer is running from genesis for testnet and mainnet (the testnet indexer all the blocks to the tip).
+We are addressing minor issues with the idempontancy on the accounts indexing and other tables.
+There is a new issue needs investigation fetching the parent transaction to properly store some of the receipts.
+Vlad F: There are basically two issues: memory leaks (allegendly it is the nearcore itself) and the reconciliation of the receipts (attachment to transactions).
+* Rosetta RPC: Vlad F: haven't had any progress there.
+(1) high memory usage and non-responsive RPC on testnet (allegedly after querying the genesis block); (2) incorrect balances reconciliation on mainnet.
+* JSON RPC: Structured errors: we need to rebase the structured errors implementation for view-client -> structured errors on the RPC side.
+* JSON RPC: Structured errors: https://github.com/near/nearcore/issues/2976 discuss the structured RPC error design.

 # 28.10.2020 (Explorer)

 ## Discussions